alissacox/GHG-cycling-genes/README.md

 # GHG-cycling-genes
-Pipeline to analyze functional gene amplicons from Illumina MiSeq runs with QIIME 2 and other commandline tools - from n00bs for n00bs
+This is an annotated pipeline to analyze functional gene amplicons from Illumina MiSeq runs with QIIME 2 and other commandline tools - written by people trying to learn how to code at the same time as learning how to run these analyses.
+This resource is meant to help others  (like us) who are just learning how to use QIIME2 and basic commandline coding.
+We have found that often times the QIIME2 user forums answers/solutions seem to be written by people who are experts and assume others know how to do many of the basic behind-the-scenes formatting and editing of data/files that were mysterious to us.
+Here we present code and descriptions that will hopefully help fellow n00bs.
+We hope this is useful, and welcome suggestions for improvement!

 The raw sequence reads for this analysis can be found in the [Raw_Illumina_Seq_Reads](https://github.com/alissacox/GHG-cycling-genes/tree/master/Raw_Illumina_Seq_Reads) folder.